 So, where do we start from in this quest?

 Take a moment to ask yourself questions so that you can have a clear picture of what you want in an oven.
 This single step will guide you in narrowing down your search.
 It will also embolden your opinion of what you find important for your lifestyle or goals.

 Who is going to use it?

 You have to think of the oven that would suit whoever would need it.
 Are you buying the oven for your own personal use?
 Or you are probably buying it to furnish your home kitchen?

 What type of cook are you?

-Do you like challenging yourself by experimenting with the various cooking styles out there?
+Do you like challenging yourself by experimenting with various cooking styles?
 Or maybe you are more functional in your approach to cooking.
 How often do you cook specific types of food?
 Are you aware of any common oven problems that you may encounter in the future?

 Where are you going to use it?